briankoser/sfc-listeners-guide/episodes/0226-aliens-and-strangers-part-1-the-alien-agenda.md

   <q class="ben">Why is he here?!
 OK, this episode is titled, "Goodbye Koby".</q>
 </div>

-Matt made the show theme with sample music from Soundtrack, the old version of Garage Band
+Matt made the show theme with sample music from Soundtrack, the old version of Garage Band.

 <div class="quote">
   <span class="quote-context is-size-6">Best quote from part 1:</span>